/ Campus Ministries

 Austin, Texas

-Mobile Loaves and Fishes Ministry offers students firsthand the experience and power of community.
-Students will stay at Community First!
-Village — a 27-acre master planned development that provides affordable, permanent housing and a supportive community for the disabled, chronically homeless in central Texas.
-Additionally, Mobile Loaves & Fishes’ Community Works program provides micro-enterprise opportunities that enable formerly homeless men and women to earn a dignified income, develop new skills and cultivate enduring relationships as they take part in a restorative journey home.
-Students will have the opportunity to have their hearts, minds and hands be engaged with learning the meaning of “home.”
+Mobile Loaves and Fishes Ministry offers students a firsthand experience of the power of community.
+During this trip, you will stay at Community First!
+Village — a 27-acre master-planned development that provides affordable, permanent housing and a supportive community for the chronically homeless in central Texas.
+You will learn about the micro-enterprise opportunities that enable formerly homeless men and women to earn a dignified income, develop new skills and cultivate enduring relationships as they take part in a restorative journey home.
+You will have your heart, mind, and hands engaged in learning the meaning of “home” as you interact with and serve the people of this community.

 International Spring Break Trips